 Redtail gave George the passage and another couple walked in.
 The teacher said, “Good morning George!
 And welcome back!”
-The woman with him gave the teacher a quick kiss and started to turn and gave Redtail and George a quick double-take.
+The woman with him gave the teacher a quick kiss and started to turn, but, gave Redtail and George a double-take.

 “Oh wow!” she said.
 “You must be Redtail.
 We’re Kevin’s parents, Ted and Jane Dossett.
 Kevin has NOT been able to stop talking about you.
 You sure made quite an impression on him.
 Ever since we moved here a couple years ago, Kevin’s been moping around all grumpy, but last night he was excited and happy like his best friend just moved back into town.”

 Redtail said, “Wow!
 I sure hope I’m not overstepping my bounds in info I’m giving him.”

 Jane said, “Oh, I don’t think he held back in in telling us everything.
 We heard about woodchucks, camping, and even how laziness leads to invention.”